 At Refresh, no question is off limits, whether questions asked from within the Christian faith, or questions from those without faith.
 We want to give you the space to think through some of the toughest challenges to Christianity, and equip you to live out your faith on campus.

 At Refresh 2017, you will have the opportunity to interact with, learn from, and be mentored by Ravi Zacharias, Michael Ramsden, and many other members of RZIM’s Global Speaking Team.

 Refresh is designed for students, youth groups, and their leaders.
 If your parents are accompanying you to Alpharetta, GA, they are welcome to attend the opening session.

-Registration will open in February.
+Registration will open soon.
 If you’d like to receive an email notifying you when you can register for Refresh, sign up for our mailing list here.